Azure/azure-sdk-for-net/sdk/textanalytics/Azure.AI.TextAnalytics/samples/Sample_LROPolling.md

-# Polling the Long Running Operations
+# Polling Long Running Operations
 This sample demonstrates how to use polling for the Long Running Operations using the Text Analytics client.

 ## Creating a `TextAnalyticsClient`